divestedcg/circumnavigator/README.md

 Use
 ---
-- source test.sh
+- source test.sh; #grab the functions
-- downloadLists
-- runAllTests
+- downloadLists; #download the bad lists
+- runAllTests; #start all tests in background
+- haltTests; #use to abort all the background threads

 Credits
 -------